-The Notes will bear cash interest at a rate of % per year until maturity.
-Interest on the Notes will accrue from , 2019 or from the most recent date on which interest has been paid or duly provided for.
-Interest will be payable semiannually in arrears on and of each year, beginning on , 2020.
+The Notes bear cash interest at a rate of 2.500% per year until maturity.
+Interest on the Notes will accrue from February 3, 2021 or from the most recent date on which interest has been paid or duly provided for.
+Interest is payable semiannually in arrears on February 1 and August 1 of each year, beginning on August 1, 2021.

 Interest will be paid to the person in whose name a Note is registered at 5:00 p.m.
-New York City time (the "close of business") on or (whether or not a business day), as the case may be, immediately preceding the relevant interest payment date.
+New York City time (the "close of business") on January 15 or July 15 (whether or not a business day), as the case may be, immediately preceding the relevant interest payment date.
 Interest on the Notes will be computed on the basis of a 360-day year composed of twelve 30-day months.